if (pageSEO)if (faqSchema)if (postSEO)

-Chlamydia vs. UTI: what's the difference?
+Chlamydia vs. UTI: What's the Difference?

 Medically reviewed by Rosanna Sutherby, PharmD on January 21, 2021.
+Last updated June 2023.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Urinary tract infections and sexually transmitted infections like chlamydia share some similarities in terms of symptoms, but knowing the difference between the two can help you take the right steps if you are experiencing symptoms.
 Keep reading to learn more about chlamydia vs. UTIs below (and consider taking the at-home chlamydia test to check for chlamydia infection).

 Chlamydia is a sexually transmitted infection (STI) caused by the bacterium Chlamydia trachomatis.
-It can easily travel through sexual fluids, including semen, pre-cum, and vaginal fluids—and it can infect any part of the genitals, anus, throat, and even the eyes.
+It can easily travel through sexual fluids, including semen, pre-ejaculate, and vaginal fluids—and it can infect any part of the genitals, anus, throat, and even the eyes.

-• Some common symptoms that you may notice include:
+Some common symptoms that you may notice include [2]:

 • Pain when urinating or having sex